 Islington Council is committed to being open and transparent in the way it conducts its business.
 The majority of the important decisions the council makes are made at meetings of the Executive, full Council or one of the council's committees.
-The meetings are held in public and members of the public are very welcome to attend, however during the current crisis we are recommending that you watch the webcast of meetings, rather than attending in person.
+The meetings are held in public and members of the public are very welcome to attend.
+The majority of meetings are also webcast, allowing the public to watch the meeting live online, rather than attending in person.
 If there are confidential or exempt matters to be discussed, part of the meeting may be in private, but this is very rare.

 The meeting agenda and all non-exempt papers are publically

 accessible documents and these are available five working days